ballerina-platform/ballerina-lang/stdlib/ballerina-database/src/main/ballerina/jdbc/Package.md

 ### Inserting data with auto-generated keys

-This example demonstrates inserting data while returning the auto-generated keys by executing an INSERT statement that uses the `updateWithGeneratedKeys` operation.
+This example demonstrates inserting data while returning the auto-generated keys.
+It achieves this by using the `updateWithGeneratedKeys` operation to execute the INSERT statement.

 ```ballerina
 int age = 31;